singularian/chess16/README.md

 # Variation 32 by 32

-This is an alternative piece 32 by 32 square chess board with 192 pieces in 6 chess rows.
+This is an alternative piece 32 by 32 square chess board with 192 pieces per side in 6 chess rows.
+There are 384 pieces in total.
 Pawns can advance from 1 to 8 moves on the first move.
+There are 1024 squares on the board or 16 times as many as a conventional game.
+Castling would be more complex.

 27 Rooks   (R)
 64 Bishops (B)
 32 Knights (N)
 4 Queens  (Q)
 1 King    (K)
 64 Pawns  (P)

+192       (Total number of player pieces)

+This is the board:

 		1 	2	3	4	5	6	7	8	9	10	11	12	13	14	15	16	17	18	19	20	21	22	23	24	25	26	27	28	29	30	31	32